lugu/qiloop/doc/NOTES.md

 - 0: `fn registerEvent(objectID: uint32, signalID: uint32, handler:
   uint64) uint64`: subscribes to a signal.
 The new values of the signal will be sent the client using messages of type `event`.
+If objectID is zero, the object is considered the subject.

-- 1: `fn unregisterEvent(objectID: uint32, signalID: uint32, handler: uint64) void`: unsubscribes
+- 1: `fn unregisterEvent(objectID: uint32, signalID: uint32, handler:
-  from a signal.
+  uint64) void`: unsubscribes from a signal.
+If objectID is zero, the object is considered the subject.

 - 2: `metaObject(objectID: uint32) MetaObject`: introspects an object.
-It
-  returns structure called `MetaObject` which describe an object.
+  It returns structure called `MetaObject` which describe an object.
   This structure contains the list of methods, signal and properties as well as the signature of the associated types.
-When communicating with an object, the method `metaObject` is often the first method called because it allows the client to associate the name of the method with the action ID.
+When communicating with an object, the method `metaObject` is often the first method called because it allows the client to associate the name of the method with the action ID.If objectID is zero, the object is considered the subjet.

 - 3: `terminate(objectID: uint32) void`: informs a object it is not used
   anymore.
 This allows the object to be destroyed.
 It is used in the context of objects returned by methods.
 In such situation life cycle of the object is controlled by the client.
+If objectID is zero, the object is considered the subjet.

 - 5: `property(Value) Value`: returns the value associated with the property.